Steiff: Titanic teddy bears

 In 1912, in the aftermath of the Titanic disaster that left Britain in mourning, a British toy retailer ordered black Steiff teddy bears to bring comfort to the public.
 They did not sell very well and production was soon halted, with just 494 made in five different sizes.
 Today, they are highly coveted by collectors due to their historical relevance and scarcity.

 Company growth to present day

 In 1909, when Margarete died of pneumonia, Richard continued his aunt's legacy and further expanded the toy and plush line.
 He also became the largest stockholder of the company.

 In 1925, the Steiff company started using assembly line production to keep up with the high demand.
 In 1931, Steiff partnered with Disney to manufacture the well-known Disney characters.

 By the 1960s, Steiff was known as the largest stuffed toy maker in the world.
 By 1968, according to Time, the company had 2,100 employees and generated $14 million annually.

 In 1980, the Steiff Museum opened in Giengen.
 This event marked the 100th anniversary of the company.
 The museum has many artifacts from Margarete Steiff's life.

 In 2017, Steiff had revenues of €45 million, or $51 million according to the average exchange rate for the year.

+In June 2026, game and toy company Ravensburger acquired a majority stake in Steiff.